-We have to make use of the crisis to bring the attention that the age of excessive individualism and competition should come to an end.
+We have to make use of the crisis to bring to the attention that the age of excessive individualism and competition should come to an end.
 We have to mark and push for the beginning of solidarity where we work together for the better good of our nation and the world.

 The pandemic has shown it is workable.
-People were signing from the balconies together; neighbours collecting food and giving it to those who needed it; volunteers sewing PPE and making masks; doctors, nurses, healthcare professionals, police, military and many others were risking their lives in the frontlines.
+People were singing from the balconies together; neighbours collecting food and giving it to those who needed it; volunteers sewing PPE and making masks; doctors, nurses, healthcare professionals, police, military and many others were risking their lives in the frontlines.
 And it is all to save the lives of others.